 In this constant race of engaging their target audience with convenience and innovations, many a times Google and Apple have been found to get inspired by each others’ ideas and features.
-They, at different instances, have shown that they pick the best features of each other and introduce in their devices – something that is still in practice in the year 2019.
+They, at different instances, have shown that they pick the best features of each other and introduce them in their devices.
+Remember when Tim Cook said he relies on Google Search?
+This give and take of inspiration is something that is still in practice in the year 2019.

 While, we have heard a lot about the features Apple copied from Google’s Android, today we will be looking at the other side of the coin.
 Meaning, the features that Google has cloned from Apple’s iOS in 2019 and earlier.
 Features that have traditionally played a role in defining the Android mobile app development cost.

 Android Features that Have Been Inspired from Apple